gridap/MiniQhull.jl/README.md

 ## Documentation

-`MiniQhull` julia package provides a single function: `delaunay`.
+The `MiniQhull` julia package provides a single function `delaunay` overloaded with 2 methods:

-There are two available interfaces for `MiniQhull.delaunay` functions:

 ### Coordinates vector

 ```julia
 delaunay(dim::Integer, numpoints::Integer, points::Vector) -> Matrix{Int32}
 ```
-vector length must agree with `dim*numpoints` and points must be in "component major order", i.e., components are consequitive within the vector.
-The resulting matrix has shape `(dim+1,nsimplices)`, where `nsimplices` is the number of simplices in the computed delaunay triangulation.
+Compute the Delaunay triangulation of a cloud of points in an arbitrary dimension `dim`.
+The length of vector `points` must be `dim*numpoints`.
+Vector `points` holds data in "component major order", i.e., components are consequitive within the vector.
+The returned matrix has shape `(dim+1, nsimplices)`, where `nsimplices` is the number of simplices in the computed delaunay triangulation.

 ### Coordinates matrix